navattic.identify({ email: user.email })

 Industries like healthcare, legal, and government contracting are filled with regulations, which adds a layer of complexity to the RFP process.
 These RFPs often include strict requirements for compliance, data security, and privacy.
 Responding effectively demands incredible attention to detail.
 This is where specialized tools can be a game-changer.
 For example, Iris helps government contractors and public-sector vendors automate proposal creation, run compliance reviews, and manage all the necessary security documentation from a single platform.
 This ensures every proposal is not only persuasive but also perfectly aligned with industry standards.

-For Financial Services Firms
+RFP Example: Financial Services

 Financial services firms rely on RFPs to find qualified partners for complex and sensitive projects, from developing new fintech platforms to managing investment funds.
 The formal RFP process helps them gather a wide range of solutions and ideas from specialized vendors.
 This structured approach ensures fair competition, sparks innovation, and often leads to more competitive pricing.
 By clearly defining their requirements, financial firms can confidently choose a partner that meets their high standards for performance, security, and regulatory compliance.